openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 SD-cards or USB thumb-drives.
 Otherwise, it's easier to clone if a new drive is slightly larger than the working drive.

-(And while it's an advanced technique, `Gparted <https://gparted.org/livecd.php>`_ can be used to slightly shrink flash drive partitions, to fit on the smaller of the two flash drives.)
+(And while it's an intermediate level technique, `Gparted <https://gparted.org/livecd.php>`_ can be used to slightly shrink flash drive partitions, to fit on the smaller of the two flash drives.)

 **The Cloning Process for USB thumbdrives and SD-Cards**